Phineas and Ferb the Movie: Candace Against the Universe: Critical response

 Petrana Radulovic of Polygon praised the humor of the film, and complimented the development of Candace, writing, "Candace Against the Universe does everything Phineas and Ferb does and then some.
-It’s a natural evolution of the show for Disney Plus, relishing in the series’ perfectly timed humor, updating reference points for the fun of it, and adding an emotional layer that resonates."
-Jen Chaney of Vulture also gave the film a positive review, calling it a "kid- and grown-up-friendly work of cartoon comedy that’s as consistently delightful and clever as the series always was."
+It's a natural evolution of the show for Disney Plus, relishing in the series' perfectly timed humor, updating reference points for the fun of it, and adding an emotional layer that resonates."
+Jen Chaney of Vulture also gave the film a positive review, calling it a "kid- and grown-up-friendly work of cartoon comedy that's as consistently delightful and clever as the series always was".
 Dan Koi of Slate noted the original series' multi-generational appeal, and praised the film's focus on Candace, saying, "These zany heroes never grow up, but their new movie is perfect for an audience that has."

 Jennifer Green of Common Sense Media rated the movie 4 out of 5 stars, stating, "Phineas and Ferb the Movie: Candace Against the Universe is another series adventure for all ages.
 There are positive messages about family, friendship, teamwork, and courage as well as valuing one's own worth.
 Scientific knowledge and innovation not only provide the usual doses of fun for the stepbrothers and their gang, but also save Candace and Vanessa when they're abducted by aliens.
 Even Dr. Doofenshmirtz is on the kids' side this time.
 Kids could be drawn to more Phineas and Ferb episodes and even merchandising after watching this movie."
 David Ehrlich of IndieWire gave the film a "B" grade, saying, "The Disney+ Phineas and Ferb movie reeks of content for content's sake, but it's still smart, funny, and full of life."
 Gwen Ihnat of The A.V.
 Club gave the film a "B" grade and reviewed it positively, despite noting some flaws, writing, "Candace Against the Universe is the high bar that Phineas and Ferb continually set for itself over the course of those hundred-plus episodes [...]
 That said, after a five-year absence, even an average Phineas and Ferb movie is a welcome one [...]
-Tisdale has been killing it with her portrayal of Candace for years, so a chance for her character to take center stage and prove that she’s just as cool as Phineas and Ferb is long overdue."
+Tisdale has been killing it with her portrayal of Candace for years, so a chance for her character to take center stage and prove that she's just as cool as Phineas and Ferb is long overdue."

 Awards and nominations

-Potential sequel
+Potential sequel and series revival

-On August 20, 2020, Povenmire and Marsh revealed that there have been talks for a potential third Phineas and Ferb film.
+On August 20, 2020, Povenmire and Marsh rumoured that they were in discussions with Disney for a potential third Phineas and Ferb film.

+In January 2023, it was announced that Phineas and Ferb would be revived with 40 episodes over two seasons.
+The fifth season premiered in June 2025.